 This report was prepared by Associated Engineering (B.C.)
 Ltd. for the account of Government of Northwest Territories Department of Infrastructure.
 The material in it reflects Associated Engineering (B.C.)
 Ltd.'s best judgement, in the light of the information available to it, at the time of preparation.
 Any use which a third party makes of this report, or any reliance on or decisions to be made based on it, are the responsibility of such third parties.
 Associated Engineering (B.C.)
+Ltd.'s use which a third party makes of this report, or any reliance on or decisions to be made based on it, are the responsibility of such third parties.
+Associated Engineering (B.C.)
 Ltd. accepts no responsibility for damages, if any, suffered by any third party as a result of decisions made or actions based on this report.